njsmith/posy/pybi/README.md

     In some ways it would be easier if we always had separate binaries for x86-64/arm64...

+    UGH: actually the thing I said above about suffixes is also wrong for another reason: my laptop is primarily glibc based, but it has musl installed to (`apt install musl` on ubuntu).
+So at the platform level it actually can install both manylinux and musl interpreters, but then once you pick one, you need your wheels to match.
+So uh... `"restrict_platforms": ["musllinux_*_x86_64"]`?
+    this is getting messy... regex or glob, which regex/glob syntax... maybe we should give up on the whole approach?

   * `paths`: The install paths needed to install wheels, as relative paths starting at the root of the zip file.